ThomasAitken/Scrapy-Testmaster/README.md

 $ testmaster update my_spider -c my_callback --dynamic
 ```
 ###### Triggering the download of complex requests (e.g. FormRequests) described in a config.py file
-Define a request in JSON format within a config.py file for the relevant callback, and then call:
+Define a request in Python-dict within a config.py file for the relevant callback, and then call:
 ```
 testmaster update my_spider -c my_callback --new
 ```